-- Your proposal needs to be well understandable also for reviewers that are not specialists in your own research field/topic. - Important: Precise wording/descriptions, clear (working) definitions, concrete examples, high quality figures - Ensure a reader-friendly layout, with sufficient spaces, highlighting key messages, e.g. by short summary of a section in a text box, bullet points; selective use of bold fonts
+- Your proposal needs to be well understandable also for reviewers that are not specialists in your own research field/topic. - Important: Precise wording/descriptions, clear (working) definitions, concrete examples, high quality figures - Ensure a reader-friendly layout.
+It can be helpful to highlight key messages, e.g. by a short summary of a section in a text box, bullet points, and/or selective use of bold fonts